OpenTTD/website/_posts/2019-07-14-monthly-dev-post.md

 Inside this folder you'll find a lot of files and some more folders.
 Some of the names speak for themselves, but don't let yourself be fooled by some of the others.
-Contrary to what the name might imply, the `game` folder is not the most important folder at all, but only contains code for running GameScripts; all the important game logic is contained somewhere else.
+Contrary to what the name might imply, the `game` folder is not the most important folder at all, but only contains code for running GameScripts; all the important game logic is contained elsewhere.
 The `core` folder is a similar beast, supplying some low-level scaffolding, but not some mystical nugget controlling all objects in the game.
-This should in no way imply that this is superflous code; the scaffolding is essential part of almost all parts of the game.
+This should in no way imply that this is superfluous code; the scaffolding is essential part of almost all parts of the game.
 But unless you are planning to rewrite whole swaths of the game, it is quite unlikely you'll find any need to change these foundations.

 Indeed, most of the interesting files are the ones directly in the `src` folder.